datum360/Datum360-API-User-Guides/Matthew/PIM360/Item/GET handles for object.md

 **401** Unauthorised, authentication is missing or invalid.
 Check that the token has not expired

+**404** Item not found.
+Check that the provided item type is correct.

 **500** Internal server error.
 Make sure that all required parameters are provided